AbsyssLab/vtom-azure-storage/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE.md)&nbsp;
 [![fr](https://img.shields.io/badge/lang-fr-yellow.svg)](README-fr.md)

+> ⚠️ **Note:** This integration has been replaced by a native feature in Visual TOM starting from version 7.2.1g (Azure File Share and Azure Blob Storage).

 This integration allows to interact with Azure Blob Storage from Visual TOM Jobs or Resources.
 Several interactions are available:
   * Download